 Other than the uncertainty of general economic indicators on IPTC, its funding sources and its customers, there are no significant facts, decisions or conditions that are expected that management believes will have a significant impact on the financial position or results of operations.

-In late 2017, the IPTC's Board of Directors awarded several contracts related to the Marion County Transit Plan (Plan) to significantly expand services to the community.
-In conjunction with the Plan, IPTC anticipates issuing debt in an amount not to exceed \$25 million during 2018 to fund certain portions of the Plan.
+Throughout 2018 and 2017, the IPTC's Board of Directors awarded several contracts related to the Marion County Transit Plan (Plan) to significantly expand services to the community.

-A Component Unit of the Consolidated City of Indianapolis-Marion County Statement of Net Position December 31, 2017
+A Component Unit of the Consolidated City of Indianapolis-Marion County Statement of Net Position December 31, 2018